167 Woodland Street 11 #02-23 Singapore 730167 ♦ Reservation : +65 6417 9690

 Can you get a prenatal massage at home?

 Sure you can!
 If you just need some light pressure on parts that are not exactly sensitive for a pregnant mom, you can have your partner gently press them to relieve the tense muscles.
 This should be done at your own risk and extra care and caution should be taken.
-Here are a few tips on how your partner can give you a prenatal massage at home:
+Here are a few tips on how you can do a prenatal massage yourself at home:

 - Do not massage the belly area.
 Simply rub it with Vitamin E oil to soothe and prevent stretch marks